Melrose warns chip shortage to hit auto business after strong recovery

 For the four month period, automotive business sales were up 28% year on year but were down 13% on 2019, it said, adding that there would be a deferred impact on growth rates due to the shortage of chips.

-Global automakers such General Motors, Ford Motor and Volkswagen AG have scaled back production to deal with the shortage as the industry has increasingly become dependent on chips for everything from computer management of engines to driver-assistance features.
+Global automakers such General Motors(GM.N), Ford Motor (F.N)and Volkswagen AGhave scaled back production to deal with the shortage as the industry has increasingly become dependent on chips for everything from computer management of engines to driver-assistance features.

 The pandemic has spurred demand for consumer electronics and led to severe competition with automakers for chips globally.
 Sanctions against Chinese tech companies further exacerbated the crisis.